openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``show_transcript``/``edx.video.transcript.shown``
 **************************************************

-When a user selects **CC** to display the video transcript, the browser or mobile app emits a ``show_transcript`` event.
+When a user toggles **Show Transcript** to display the video transcript, the browser or mobile app emits a ``show_transcript`` event.

 In addition to the identifying ``event_type`` of ``show_transcript``, events